code-with-amirhossein/a11y-for-react-devs/intro.md

 ## What kinds of disability are we looking at?

-People with disabilities are just as diverse as people without disabilities, and so are their disabilities.
-The key lesson here is to think beyond your own computer and how you use the web, and start learning about how others use it — you are not your users.
+People with disabilities are just as diverse as people without disabilities, and so are their disabilities. <b>The key lesson here is to think beyond your own computer and how you use the web, and start learning about how others use it — you are not your users</b>.
 The main types of disability to consider are explained below, along with any special tools they use to access web content (known as assistive technologies, or ATs).

 ::: info Note